 \section{Approximation properties}

-During this section, we present sufficient properties for metric spaces $\X$ and $\Y$, so that every continuous operator $G\in \CC(\X, \Y)$ can be approximated by the specific encoder-decoder architectures constructed in the next section.
-Let us start by defining a general encoder-decoder architecture. \begin{definition}[\textbf{Encoder-decoder architecture}] Let $\X, \Y$ be metric spaces.
-Further, for $n,m\in \N$ let $E:\X\to \K^n$, $D:\K^m\to \Y$ and $\varphi:\K^n \to \K^m$ be continuous mappings.
-The corresponding mapping $D\circ \varphi \circ E$ is called a encoder-decoder architecture with encoder $E$ and decoder $D$. \end{definition} A similar definition has been given, for example for normed spaces in \cite[Section 4]{Kovachki2024_review}, but therein, the encoder and decoder were supposed to be linear, which we do not require here.
-Recall that our main goal is to approximate any operator $G$ by a sequence $G_n$ of encoder-decoder architectures uniformly on every compact $K\subset \X$, see statement \ref{fig:approximation_types:(B)} in Figure \ref{fig:approximation_types}.
-For that, one has to ensure that the encoding does not loose too much information from $\X$, whereas the decoding can provide enough information in $\Y$.
+During this section, we present sufficient properties for metric spaces $\X$ and $\Y$, so that every continuous operator $G\in \CC(\X, \Y)$ can be approximated by the specific encoder-decoder architectures constructed in Section \ref{sec:approx_theorem}.
+Let us start by defining a general encoder-decoder architecture. \begin{definition}[Encoder-decoder architecture] Let $\X$ and $\Y$ be metric spaces.
+Further, for $n,m\in \N$ consider mappings $E:\X\to \K^n$, $D:\K^m\to \Y$ and $\varphi:\K^n \to \K^m$.
+The corresponding mapping $D\circ \varphi \circ E$ is called an encoder-decoder architecture with encoder $E$ and decoder $D$. \end{definition} A similar definition has been given, for example for normed spaces in \cite[Section 4]{Kovachki2024_review}, but therein, the encoder and decoder were supposed to be linear and continuous, which we both do not require here.
+Recall that one of our main goals is to approximate any operator $G$ by a sequence $G_n$ of encoder-decoder architectures uniformly on every compact $K\subseteq \X$, see statement \labelcref{fig:approximation_types:(B)} in \Cref{fig:approximation_types}.
+For that, one has to ensure that the encoding does not loose too much information from the input space $\X$, whereas the decoding can provide enough information in the output space $\Y$.
 We introduce the following \emph{encoder-decoder approximation properties (EDAP)} of metric spaces which will be sufficient for deriving our universal approximation \Cref{thm:sequential_density_normed}.
 If approximation as in statement \labelcref{fig:approximation_types:(A)} is desired, we provide similar properties in Section \ref{sec:CEDAP}.